 Why was Helical’s HEV-C-6 chosen for this project?

-The tool was chosen for a couple of reasons.
+The HEV-C-6 was chosen for a couple of reasons.
 First, the email that Helical sent was boasting some impressive things about this tool, which intrigued Makino.
-The other reason was Mastercam was working with us in the past and kind of had an idea that with they tool path (Dynamic) and Makino’s machine power and performance, that this could be an incredible collaboration.
+The other reason was Mastercam was working with us in the past and had an idea that with their tool path (Dynamic), and Makino’s machine power and performance, that this could be an incredible collaboration.

 What is next for the performance between these three brands?

-We have pushed the limits of the Makino PS105 Machine with a half inch endmill so the sky’s the limit with other machines in Makino’s arsenal with greater horsepower and performance.
+We have pushed the limits of the Makino PS105 Machine with a half inch end mill so the sky is the limit with other machines in Makino’s arsenal with greater horsepower and performance.
 And as far as Mastercam is concerned, they evolve their software yearly with new tool paths and strategies that make it easier and easier on the tool.

 For more information on this impressive feat, a webinar hosted by Makino, and featuring Don Grandt, can be found here.
 Cutting Tool Engineering (CTE) also featured this collaboration in their August 2021 issue as well, as in an accompanying blog post written by Jesse Trinque of Mastercam.